ayrton/react-key-handler/README.md

 | `keyHandler`           | Handles key changes |
 | `keyToggleHandler`     | Handles key toggles |

-Both have the same API and will decorate the given component with a `keyValue` and `keyCode` property.
+Both have the same API and will decorate the given component with a `keyValue`, `code` and `keyCode` property.

 Internally the `KeyHandler` component is used, for a full understanding be sure to